 While I enjoy both features, Ambient Aware is more practical, since it’s not a big deal to remove an earbud while talking.

-Battery life of the Under Armour True Wireless Flash by JBL is great; according to our objective testing, standalone battery life clocks in at 4.95 hours.
+Battery life of the UA True Wireless FLASH by JBL is great; according to our objective testing, standalone battery life clocks in at 4.95 hours.
 This nearly reaches the posited five-hour battery life, and if you play your music at lower volumes than 75dB—which you probably do—then you’ll benefit from extended playback times.

 For the price, it’s surprising that the Flash by JBL uses micro-USB charging rather than USB-C. However, this seemingly archaic choice is forgivable since it takes just two hours to complete a full charge cycle.
 Plus, the water-resistant charging case provides an extra 20 hours of battery life, so it’s unlikely you’ll be without power.